 Basically, they are developers; their prime job is to develop the application with no vulnerabilities.
 But, they also need to scan the developed application for vulnerabilities and fix them to avoid being exploited.
 They use various tools to scan the application as they are not security experts.
 They just do static code inspection and dynamic runtime behavior scans and try to fix the vulnerability in the best possible way.

 9. Security Operations Manager:

-10. Chief Information And Security Officer:
+10. Chief Information and Security Officer:

 Chief Information and Security Officer (CISO) is an executive person responsible for an organization’s information and data security.
 His main responsibility is to manage governance and direct the cybersecurity teams to secure the Organization from cyber threats.
 A CISO takes inputs from the Security Operations Manager and Cybersecurity Teams and helps the board to understand the security updates, security position, potential security threats, challenges, and feature goals of the organizations.
-CISO closely works with Security Architecture and Security Operation Manager to develop plan, goals, roll out new software(s) and hardware(s) required to full fill the needs of the cybersecurity teams.
+CISO closely works with Security Architecture and Security Operation Manager to develop plans, and goals, and roll out new software(s) and hardware(s) required to full fill the needs of the cybersecurity teams.